 How to work from home when the kids are around

-How are you to cope when the two distinct worlds of parenting and work collide?
+So how are you to cope when the worlds of parenting and work collide?
 The answer, to some extent, will depend on the age of your children and whether you are sharing the load with a partner.
 But here are some ideas to relieve the potential stress.

 A flexible approach to working hours